What after Pharm D?

 About a decade ago, Pharmacy graduates/ postgraduates did not have many career options.
 However, the Government of India and the Pharmacy Council of India introduced Pharm D in 2008, the pharmacy sector in India flourished.
 Subsequently, the scope for Pharmacy students has increased to meet the neverending demand in the healthcare industry.
-Thus, this article aims to answer the most frequently asked question which was left unanswered in the yesteryears- “What after Pharm D?”
-Pharmacovigilance, clinical data management, medical underwriting, drug inspection, etc. are some of the Pharmacy job options for qualified students.
+Thus, this article aims to answer the most frequently asked question which was left unanswered in the yesteryears- “What after Pharm D or what are the courses after Pharm D?”
+Pharma covigilance, clinical data management, medical underwriting, drug inspection, etc. are some of the Pharmacy job options for qualified students.
 Some of the top institutes in India that provide Pharm D admission are Jamia Hamdard University, NIPER- Mohali, KLE College of Pharmacy, etc. According to the Pharm D eligibility criteria, candidates must have passed class XII (PCB/ PCM) with at least 60% marks overall.
 Some state level entrance exams for Pharm D may have varying eligibility requirements.
 Read on to get more scoop on what after Pharm D can be pursued by qualified candidates.

 Before coming to the ‘What after Pharm D?’ dilemma, let us understand what is Pharm D.